 \section{Introduction}

-Vision-language models (VLMs), such as CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling}, have demonstrated impressive zero-shot capabilities across various downstream tasks, including object detection~\cite{du2022learning,feng2022promptdet,zhong2022regionclip}, semantic segmentation~\cite{yi2023simple,ghiasi2022scaling,lilanguage}, and image classification~\cite{radford2021learning,singh2022flava,zhai2022lit}, by aligning visual and textual information within a shared representation space~\cite{radford2021learning,jia2021scaling,yuan2021florence}.
+Vision-language models (VLMs), such as CLIP~\citep{radford2021learning} and ALIGN~\citep{jia2021scaling}, have demonstrated impressive zero-shot capabilities across various downstream tasks, including object detection~\citep{du2022learning,feng2022promptdet,zhong2022regionclip}, semantic segmentation~\citep{yi2023simple,ghiasi2022scaling,lilanguage}, and image classification~\citep{radford2021learning,singh2022flava,zhai2022lit}, by aligning visual and textual information within a shared representation space~\citep{radford2021learning,jia2021scaling,yuan2021florence}.
 Nevertheless, as VLMs rely on manually crafted text prompts for each task, which can be time-consuming and labor-intensive, efficiently adapting VLMs to new tasks remains crucial.
 Prompt learning has emerged as a promising solution, particularly for image classification tasks, allowing VLMs to learn task-specific prompts without the computational burden of directly fine-tuning image and text encoders.

 Generally, prompt learning methods have focused on model-centric approaches, modifying prompt architectures and learning objectives.
-Specifically, researchers have introduced various types of prompts, including text prompts~\cite{zhou2022learning}, image-conditioned text prompts~\cite{zhou2022conditional} for text encoders, and multimodal prompts that work across both image and text encoders~\cite{khattak2023maple}.
-In terms of learning objectives, prompts are initially trained with cross-entropy loss~\cite{zhou2022learning}, supplemented by regularization terms to maintain CLIP's general knowledge~\cite{zhu2023prompt} and incorporate task-agnostic knowledge~\cite{park2024prompt}, which helps prevent overfitting on specific tasks.
-However, these model-centric methods prioritize leveraging VLM priors to optimize prompts with given few-shot labeled datasets, often overlooking the budget-efficient potential of data selection, which can achieve higher accuracy with fewer labeled data.
+Specifically, researchers have introduced various prompt types, including text prompts~\citep{zhou2022learning}, image-conditioned text prompts~\citep{zhou2022conditional} for text encoders, and multimodal prompts that work across both image and text encoders~\citep{khattak2023maple}.
+In terms of learning objectives, prompts are initially trained with cross-entropy loss~\citep{zhou2022learning}, supplemented by regularization terms to maintain CLIP's general knowledge~\citep{zhu2023prompt} and incorporate task-agnostic knowledge~\citep{park2024prompt}, which helps prevent overfitting on specific tasks.
+However, these model-centric methods mainly focus on leveraging VLM priors to optimize prompts on given few-shot labeled datasets, often overlooking the potential of data selection to achieve higher accuracy with fewer labeled samples.